The Tactical Adaptive Strategies Explained

 Select Fund Basket

-The Tactical Model selects one of three fund baskets based on Market Condition Favorable, Balanced, or Hostile.
-Each fund basket consists of 8-14 low-cost Exchange Traded Funds which have been carefully selected and validated for a specific market condition.
+The Tactical Model selects a fund based on Market Condition Favorable, Balanced, or Hostile.
+Each fund basket consists of Exchange Traded Funds which have been carefully selected and validated for a specific market condition.

 A strongly trending market with little risk of major decline.
 Unexpected declines are likely to be temporary and relatively short-lived.